-When disposing of ITS assets such as computers, laptops, printers etc, the disposal must be co-ordinated with ITS Client Services to ensure that all data is removed using approved data removal tools and procedures.
+When disposing of ITS assets such as computers, laptops, printers etc, the disposal must be co-ordinated with ITS Service Support to ensure that all data is removed using approved data removal tools and procedures.
 It is also a requirement that all software be removed prior to disposal to prevent potential breaches of software licence agreements.

 All offices, computer rooms and work areas containing confidential information, or access to confidential information must be physically protected.
 This means that during working hours, the area must be supervised, so that the information is not left unattended, and after hours, the area must be locked or the information locked away.

 It is a requirement that any PC / Laptop / Portable computer be logged out and turned off at the end of the working day unless a specific request is made to leave equipment turned on for the purpose of distribution of overnight processing is required.

 The following controls must be applied to restrict building access:

 - Access to computer work areas must be restricted by keys, cipher locks or proximity access cards during office hours and can only be accessible by authorised individuals after hours.